kfarst/kfarst.github.io/source/_posts/2019-01-01-putting-your-view-controllers-on-a-diet-using-clean-swift-vip-architecture.md

 ## Back to Our Regularly Scheduled Programming....

-Now that we've addressed the problem in detail, now the question arises: *How do we solve this?* As the title of this post hinted, we'll be diving in to one particular *design pattern* that has recently gained popularity in the iOS development realm.
+Now that we've addressed the problem in detail, the question arises: *How do we solve this?* As the title of this post hinted, we'll be diving in to one particular *design pattern* that has recently gained popularity in the iOS development realm.
 However, I would be remiss to not first mention the *dozens* of other options as well.
 In terms of software architecture, the decisions made are largely subjective based on the situation, and even cut-and-dry design patterns or frameworks can often be combined with others to provide a better result.

 That being said, the two options you should probably reach for first are the classic design patterns originally introduced in the book [Design Patterns: Elements of Reusable Object-Oriented Software](https://en.wikipedia.org/wiki/Design_Patterns), and the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
 Using these as guides can greatly improve your object-oriented programming experience spanning across multiple languages and frameworks.
 Additionally, many other programming paradigms have sprung up as popular alternatives to the classic MVC structure that exists in iOS apps.
 These include (but are definitely not limited to):